djjolicoeur/datamaps/README.md

 ## Status

  * Brand spanking new.
 I hacked this together while I was stuck on a commuter bus sans-internet so it's rough at present -- Pet Project status.
- * Performance is atrocious, but can be improved
+ * Performance is atrocious, but can be improved.
  * Needs more robust testing and validation.

 ## Motivation